ciromattina/Data_Course_MATTINA/README.md

 The act of hitting something to make it work is called precussive maintenance The act of hitting something to make it work is called precussive maintenence Disney world is larger than 17 actual countries
+ About 350 slices of pizza are sold every second